garrickhenne/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+## Features

+- Hosted database for user register/sign up with email + salted password using bcrypt
+- Test features to allow payments for orders with Stripe
+- Administrator dashboard (with authentication credentials) to allow ability to add new categories and products

 ## Setup

 1. Run `bundle install` to install dependencies